papincakm/Alenka/README.md

 #### A Visualization System for Bio Signals
 ***

-See [wiki](https://github.com/papincakm/wiki) for more information.
+See [wiki](https://github.com/papincakm/Alenka/wiki) for more information and build instructions.

 ### Requirements
 * git